lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - MUST be payable.

-- MUST emit a [`ValueReceived`] event if value was sent along the function call.
+- MUST emit a [`UniversalReceiver`] event when receiving native tokens with the following parameters:
+  - `from`: The address calling the execute function
+  - `value`: The amount of native tokens sent by the caller
+  - `typeId`: Unique identifier, the keccak256 of `LSP0ValueReceived` > `0x9c4705229491d365fb5434052e12a386d6771d976bea61070a8c694e8affea3d`.
+  - `receivedData`: The function selector of the `setData(..)` function.
+  - `returnedData`: Empty bytes.

 - MUST emit only the first 256 bytes of the dataValue parameter in the [DataChanged] event.

 #### setDataBatch